ecommerce checkout process optimization guide

 That’s why, it’s important to tap into their needs to decrease checkout abandonment rates.

-See how you can set apart your eCommerce checkout processes from the rest.
+See how you can set apart your eCommerce checkout process from the rest.

 1. Absolutely avoid hidden costs